-On February 18, 2020, the Board, upon approval and recommendation of the Compensation Committee, approved the terms for the MIP which provided for payment of cash bonuses to management personnel who meet the eligibility criteria, including all of the Named Executive Officers.
+On February 18, 2020, the Board, upon approval and recommendation of the Compensation Committee, approved the terms for the Management Incentive Plan (the "MIP") which provided for payment of cash bonuses to management personnel who meet the eligibility criteria, including all of the Named Executive Officers.
 At that time, the Compensation Committee recommended and the Board approved target bonus amounts, expressed as a percentage of base salary measured at the end of the program year.